Soft-Contact/resto/specs/resto_json_api.md

 parameters:

 * ``dateFrom`` - get orders that have order date equal to or later than this date.
-This parameter is required.
+This parameter or ``insertedFromDate`` is required.
 * ``dateUntil`` - get orders that have order date equal to or earlier than this date.
+* ``insertedFromDate`` - optionally get orders that have insertion date equal to or later than this date.
+* ``insertedUntilDate`` - optionally get orders that have insertion date eqauls to or earlier than this date.
 * ``businessUnitUUIDs`` - optional list of business unit UUIDs whose orders should be included.
 If this parameter is not given, the orders of all business units will be included.
 * ``openOrdersOnly`` - true/false option to include only orders that have no corresponding delivery note yet